secure-systems-lab/secure-systems-lab.github.io/_posts/2017-06-17-medical-hack.md

 Overall, it was a really interesting time and taught me a lot about the mindset of vendors in the space, and the challenges ahead in improving security in this sector.
-The vendors I spoke with are trying hard to address these issues, which is evidentby the fact that newer devices are much more secure than older ones.
+The vendors I spoke with are trying hard to address these issues, which is evident by the fact that newer devices are much more secure than older ones.
 I hope that we can work with them in the future to help secure these devices in which even the smallest vulnerability can have a profound impact on human health!